- Resources

 What about “snub nose” (brachycephalic) breeds?

-There are more than 30 breeds of dogs and cats that are considered brachycephalic, as outlined in Wikipedia:
+There are more than 30 breeds of dogs and cats that are considered brachycephalic, as outlined in this Wikipedia page.

 Each airline has its own policy regarding brachycephalic breeds, and may impose restrictions for some or all breeds.
 Some airlines prohibit the transport of snub-nose breeds, otherwise they may impose tighter regulations such as increased temperature restrictions, or a requirement to transport the pet in a larger crate to enable increased air circulation around your pet.